atomia/AtomiaByExample/CustomProduct/README.md

 2. package name in transformation and in class

  Change CustomProduct to something like WebsiteProduct
+3. Update reference dlls with the latest from your Atomia installation

+ Have in mind that this will require rebuilds for new Atomia versions

 Make sure that you cover all flows with this methods
 ```